The Best Things to do in Paternoster, South Africa

 Paternoster is one of South Africa’s most beautiful and iconic fishing villages.
 The small town is well known for its white-washed fishermen’s cottages, incredible seafood, friendly locals, bustling art scene, and long-isolated white sandy beaches.

 As one of the oldest fishing villages on the West Coast, Paternoster is a quick 2-hour drive north from Cape Town and the perfect place for a relaxing getaway.

 Moreover, it is one of the best small towns to visit in South Africa and boasts plenty to do, see, and try.
 If you’re looking to soak up the sun, watch the waves, enjoy some seafood and unwind from the city vibes nearby – Paternoster is the place for you!

 Disclaimer* Please note this post probably contains affiliate links.
 If you make a purchase through one of these links, I may receive a tiny commission at no additional cost to you.

 Did you know?
 Paternoster means “Our Father.”
 The village obtained its name from the sincere prayers of shipwrecked Portuguese sailors.
 Hundreds of ships have wrecked in South Africa’s dangerous West Coast coastline over the years.

 In a rush?
 Pin The Best Things to do in Paternoster, South Africa for later.

 The Best Things to do in Paternoster

-Paternoster’s biggest draw is undoubtedly its relaxing atmosphere.
-Therefore, don’t expect a party vibe and a ton of things to do.
+Just a head’s up, though — since Paternoster’s biggest draw is undoubtedly its relaxing atmosphere, don’t expect a booming party scene or a ton of things to do.
 There’s a different pace of life here, and everything shuts down quite early.
 So with that in mind, here are my suggestions on the best things to do in Paternoster.

 Take long strolls on the beach